agilecustoms/release/README.md

 ### release from non-main branch
-Assume main development (v2.x) is conducted in `main` branch, while version 1.x is maintained in `v1-support` branch.
+Assume the main development (v2.x) is conducted in `main` branch, while version 1.x is maintained in `v1-support` branch.
 If you want to make release in support branch, you need
 1. run actions/checkout with with `fetch-depth: 0`
 2. pass parameter `tag-context: branch`